Clomance/CatEngine/book/EN/windows.md

 # WindowBase

-A window with graphic functions included.
+A window base with graphic functions included.

+You can create you own window with it.

 # DefaultWindow